hashgraph/stablecoin-studio/sdk/README.md

 ```

 ## Reserve Data Feed
-The following operations are always performed through smart contracts calls, since reserve data feed is a contract which can be deployed alongside the stable coin.
+The following operations are always performed through smart contracts calls, since the reserve data feed is a contract which can be deployed alongside the stable coin.
-Getting the reserve amount can be performed by anyone while updating this amount can only be performed by the previously commented smart contract administrator.
+Getting the reserve amount can be performed by anyone while updating this amount can only be performed by accounts with the appropriate role.

 ### Get Reserve Amount
-Gets the reserve amount for certain stable coin.
+Gets the reserve amount for a stable coin.

 **Spec:**